Table of Contents

 The economists’ second point is also valid — the SCC just will not be high enough to support needed investment decisions within many regulatory frameworks, as shown above for our own MassSave framework.

 We have committed to certain climate goals and it is possible to roughly assess the costs of achieving those goals.
 That is the exercise underlying our Clean Energy and Climate Plan.
 That plan has a finite number of moving parts.
 If we believe the plan is necessary, we need to price each of those parts, find funding for them, and move forward.
 We need to apply economic discipline to choose the most cost effective approaches, and some relative pricing model may help do that, but we will eventually need to dispense with benefit-cost screening using a carbon damage model.
 The question is not what theoretical future damages will be, but what we are willing to pay today to achieve our stated emission reduction goals.
-This reframing could address the MassSave benefit-cost ratio problem, but will consumers embrace conversions that raise their costs?
+This reframing could address the MassSave benefit-cost ratio problem, but we should certainly continue to evaluate benefit cost-ratios and choose measures that are reasonably efficient.

 Will Brownsberger, November 2022